FormulasMath FormulasPercentile Formula

 Let’s find the value at the 75th percentile.

-Since the index is not an integer, we find the two nearest integers: lower index (L) = 6 and upper index (U) = 7.
+Since the index is not a whole number, identify the two closest integers: the lower index (L) is 6 and the upper index (U) is 7.

 To calculate the value at the 75th percentile, we use the formula: Value = Value(L) + (index – L) x (Value(U) – Value(L)).